Siya-Sai/CIBAutomationAssessment/README.md

 To run the tests, you can use the following Maven commands:

 1. For web tests:
-mvn test -Dtest=CucumberTestRunnerWeb
+run CucumberTestRunnerWeb class or mvn test -Dtest=CucumberTestRunnerWeb
 2. For API tests:
-mvn test -Dtest=CucumberTestRunnerApi
+run CucumberTestRunnerApi class or mvn test -Dtest=CucumberTestRunnerApi

 ## Test Reports